USC women upset No. 9 Oregon State, 70-50

-CORVALLIS, Ore.
-(AP) -- Sadie Edwards scored 17 points, Courtney Jaco had 15 and Southern California upset No. 9 Oregon State 70-50 on Friday night, snapping the Beavers' seven-game winning streak.
+Sadie Edwards scored 17 points, Courtney Jaco had 15 and USC upset Oregon State 70-50 on Friday night, snapping the Beavers' seven-game winning streak.

+''Before the game, we talked amongst each other, and we said, 'Why not us?
+Why can't we be the team to come in here and win?'''
+Edwards said.

 Sydney Wiese had 17 points to lead Oregon State (22-3, 11-2 Pac-12).
 With two assists, Wiese moved within one of Leilani Estavan's career record (577) for the Beavers.